-The wheelchair may be transported by road, rail, sea or air as the batteries supplied conform to IATA regulations.
-If the batteries are replaced by non-IATA approved batteries then they will need to be removed for air travel.
-Your dealer can assist in supplying batteries that are IATA approved.
+The wheelchair may be transported by road, rail, sea or air and the batteries conform to IATA regulations.

 Before you travel, please contact the appropriate carrier.
 The travel operator will be able to supply details of any special requirements/instructions.